-Hidden within Oxnard, Calif.’s Historic Farm Park, the inaugural Lima Bean Festival kicked off at noon on Sept.
-14, 2024, with a variety of activities meant to celebrate the rich history of lima bean farming in Ventura County.
+Hidden within the Oxnard, Calif.
+Historic Farm Park, the inaugural Lima Bean Festival kicked off at noon on Sept.
+14, 2024, with various activities to celebrate the rich history of lima bean farming in Ventura County.
 The event featured local restaurant booths, refreshments, live music and historic farming equipment on display.

-Inside the venue, guests were greeted by several canopies featuring vendors from local restaurants including BG’s Cafe, Adolfo Grill and Daily Bar, Spanish Hills Club, Twisted Oak Tavern and Azafran Restaurant with various lima bean recipes, while alcoholic beverages, such as beer and wine, were being served by Casa Agria Specialty Ales.
+Inside the venue, guests were greeted by several canopies featuring vendors from local restaurants including, BG’s Cafe, Adolfo Grill and Daily Bar, Spanish Hills Club, Twisted Oak Tavern and Azafran Restaurant with various lima bean recipes, while alcoholic beverages were served by Casa Agria Specialty Ales.
 The University of California (UC) Master Gardener Program also had a canopy with eager representatives and succulents for purchase.
 Upon a wooden stage, local band Frankie and the Lima Beans performed lively music, providing an upbeat mood as guests danced and sang along.
 Additionally, there were tables with arts and crafts, such as rock painting, coloring pages and corn husk dolls.
-A booth was selling various items, ranging from fresh produce to prints by Butterbean Studios.
+A booth sold various items, ranging from fresh produce to prints by Butterbean Studios.

 The festival was organized by Jeff Maulhardt, director of the Oxnard Historic Farm Park and member of a fifth-generation family of lima bean farmers.
 While not a major lima bean farmer himself, Maulhardt is knowledgeable about the community through his family ties to the industry.
 He is also a seasoned author, having written several books regarding Ventura County history, and sold his latest book about lima bean history at the festival booth.